S3lk1rk/WD2MS/README.md

 access it on localhost.3000/ in the browser of their choosing, chrome is recommended to view the application in both website and phone version.

-4.
-To log into the application there is a staff login the username is : Staff and the password is : St4ff!#
+4. To log into the application there is a staff log in
+username: Staff
+password: St4ff!#

-this will enable the users to fully view all parts of the application.
+5. this will enable the users to fully view all parts of the application.
-#� �M�S�C�o�u�r�s�e�w�o�r�k�w�e�b�d�e�v�2�
-�
-�